The stochastic discrete nonlinear Schr\"odinger equation: microscopic derivation and finite-temperature phase transition: The stochastic model

 The aforementioned symmetries can be demonstrated by looking at numerical simulations in the stationary regime.
 Figure \ref{fig21} shows time traces of the energy $E(t)-2=H_S(t)-2$ and of $2-E(t)=2-H_S(t)$ for conjugate parameter settings, $(\alpha,\beta)$ and $(-\alpha,-\beta)$.
-The same symmetry can be seen when looking at the autocorrelation function of the energy.
+The same symmetry can be seen when looking at the autocorrelation function of the energy, $C_{EE}(t)=\langle E(t) E(0) \rangle - \langle E(0)\rangle^2$, where the average $\langle . \rangle$ is taken over a stationary ensemble of initial conditions $E(0)$, which can for instance be realised by a long time average.
+For practical purposes the autocorrelation function is computed via the Fourier transfrom of a stationary time series, using the Wiener Khinchin theorem.

 The timescales in the model \eqref{2.2.1} are determined, among others, by the internal dynamics of the Hamiltonian \eqref{2.1} as well as by the diffusion caused by noise.
 The noise strength $\sigma$ cannot be eliminated by a scaling of time.
 However, we expect that increasing the strength of the noise speeds up the dynamics to some extent (see as well \cite{EBRAHIMI2025134905} for analogous results in the infinite temperature case $\beta=0$).
 By looking at the energy itself, $E(t)=H_S(t)$, we suspect seeing the sole diffusive effect of the noise, as the internal Hamiltonian dynamics does not play a role in the time evolution of the energy.
 Figure \ref{fig22} shows the transient dynamics of the energy starting from a localised initial condition $c_n(0)=\delta_{n,32}$ as well as the autocorrelation of the energy in the stationary state, displayed on the diffusive time scale $\sigma^2 t$.
 The observed data collapse confirms in these cases the simple picture that the noise strength predominantly determines the diffusive behaviour of the dynamics.
 Below, we will see that for lower temperatures (i.e., larger $\beta$), where the system shows localised states, the impact of $\sigma$ on the dynamics becomes less trivial.